Response-adaptive randomization in clinical trials: from myths to practical considerations: Abstract

-\begin{displayquote} \ldots as powerful or slightly more powerful than complete randomization in every case and expected treatment failures were always less \end{displayquote} \changes{Similar theoretical results can be found in~\citet{Yuan2011}}.
-This is consistent with a general set of guidelines given by~\citet{Hu2006} on which RAR procedures should be used in a clinical trial, one of which is that \textit{power should be preserved}.
-RAR procedures that achieve this aim have also been derived (in a similar spirit to the optimal allocation above) for continuous~\citep{Zhang2006} and survival~\citep{Zhang2007a} outcomes. \changes{Another line of work by~\citet{Antognini2018a, Antognini2018b} has looked at modifying the classical Wald test statistic for normally distributed outcomes in order to simultaneously improve power and patient benefit.}\ varies in $D \in \{0, 0.01, 0.02, 0.04, 0.08, 0.16, 0.24\}$.
-In this case, the optimal allocation of~\citet{Rosenberger2001} had an almost constant type~I error rate, just above the nominal 0.05 level.
-The Thompson sampling variant proposed by~\citet{Thall2007} had an inflated type~I error rate (about 0.09) even without any time trend (i.e.\ $D = 0$), which increased to almost 0.15 when $D = 0.24$.
-Finally, the patient-benefit oriented FLGI rule~\citep{Villar2015b} had a type~I error rate going from 0.05 to almost 0.25 as $D$ increased from 0 to 0.24.}
+\item \textit{Oracle}: hypothetical \changes{non-randomized} rule that assigns all patients to the \textit{\thirdround{true}} best-performing arm \changes{(i.e.\ $\pi_{k^*, i}=1$ for $k^*=\max_k {p_k}$ and $\pi_{k,i}=0$ otherwise for all~$i$)}. \ varies in $D \in \{0, 0.01, 0.02, 0.04, 0.08, 0.16, 0.24\}$.
+In this case, \thirdround{under the null scenario where $p_0=p_1$ at all time points}, the optimal allocation of~\citet{Rosenberger2001} has an almost constant type~I error rate, just above the nominal 0.05 level.
+The TW procedure~\citep{Thall2007} has an inflated type~I error rate (about 0.09) even without any time trend (i.e.\ $D = 0$), which increased to almost 0.15 when $D = 0.24$.
+Finally, the patient-benefit oriented FLGI rule~\citep{Villar2015b} has a type~I error rate going from 0.05 to almost 0.25 as $D$ increased from 0 to 0.24.} \secondround{These results show that for RAR procedures, even changes in just $p_0$ (or $p_1$) over time can have a considerable impact on operating characteristics.
+Hence time trends in the treatment effect (however defined) will also be expected to have similar impacts.}

 Although time trends can inflate the type~I error when using RAR procedures, there are two important caveats given in~\citet{Villar2018}.
-Firstly, certain power-oriented RAR procedures appear to be effectively immune to time trends.
-In particular, RAR procedures that protect the allocation to the control arm in some way are particularly robust. \changes{A possible explanation is that those rules have a smaller imbalance, as suggested in the recent paper by~\citet{Antognini2021a}.} Secondly, a largely ignored but highly relevant issue to consider is the size of the trend and its likelihood of occurrence in a specific trial:
+Firstly, certain power-oriented RAR procedures appear to be effectively immune to \secondround{the} time trends \thirdround{considered in their paper}.
+In particular, RAR procedures that protect the allocation to the control arm are particularly robust. \changes{A possible explanation is that those rules have a smaller imbalance, as suggested in~\citet{Antognini2021a}.} Secondly, \secondround{as discussed in~\citet{Villar2018}}, a largely ignored but highly relevant issue is the size of the trend and its likelihood of occurrence in a specific trial:

 \begin{displayquote} \ldots the magnitude of the temporal trend necessary to seriously inflate the type~I error of the patient benefit-oriented RAR rules need to be of an important magnitude (i.e.\ change larger than 25\% in its outcome probability) to be a source of concern. \end{displayquote}